williecheong/release_dash/README.md

     - `services` Remove MySQL from being created (not needed)
     - `PMA_USERNAME` Login credentials for accessing phpMyAdmin
     - `PMA_PASSWORD` Login credentials for accessing phpMyAdmin
-3. `cd` into the root directory of the cloned repository using Terminal
+3. `$ cd` into the root directory of the cloned repository using Terminal
 4. Assuming that stackato is already installed, execute `$ stackato push`
 5. phpMyAdmin is now live on the internet
-    - However, it is still not binded to the application's database
-    - To do this:
+    - However, it is still not binded to the application's database.
+To do this:
         - Identify the MySQL service that was created with the dashboard application
         - Run the command for `$ stackato bind-service <servicename> [phpMyAdmin's appname]`
         - Logging into phpMyAdmin should now display all the schema and data used by the dashboard